YOUR LIVED EXPERIENCE MATTERS

 Lawmakers can help resolve issues within state and federal programs to cut through bureaucracy and ensure that these state and federal program are accessible and administrators deliver services as defined by their grant.
 This is called System Advocacy.
 So, if you live in an underserved area that does not have access to programs available in other parts of the state, it is important to share how these gaps affect your overall quality of life.

-Click here!
-For the Traumatic Brain Injury Advocacy Toolkit
+Click Here for the Brain Injury and Disability Advocacy Toolkit